camercu/oscp-prep/CHEATSHEET.md

 Unable to negotiate with 10.11.1.252 port 22000: no matching key exchange method found.
 Their offer: diffie-hellman-group-exchange-sha1,diffie-hellman-group14-sha1,diffie-hellman-group1-sha1
 ```

 You can get around this by adding the `-oKexAlgorithms=+diffie-hellman-group1-sha1` flag to your ssh command.
+Be sure to pick one of the algorithms listed in their offer.

 You can also specify the `KexAlgorithms` variable in the ssh-config file.